Memory-Efficient Convex Optimization for Self-Dictionary Separable Nonnegative Matrix Factorization: A Frank-Wolfe Approach: Numerical Results

 {\bf Baselines.} We compare \texttt{MERIT} and \texttt{MERIT(0)} with three baselines.
 The first two algorithms are \texttt{GeoNMF} \cite{mao2017mixed} and \texttt{SPOC} \cite{panov2018consistent} as they are reportedly popular within the class of greedy method in context of community detection.
 And \texttt{FastGradient} as a candidate for the convex optimization based approach is included. \texttt{MERIT} uses the same hyperparameters setting as in the topic modeling problem, i.e., ${\lambda = 10^{-6},\mu = 10^{-5}}$.
 Again, we try multiple $\lambda$'s for \texttt{FastGradient} and report its best performance.

 {\bf Metric.} Following \cite{mao2017mixed,panov2018consistent,ibrahim2020mixed}, we evaluate the performance based on the {\it averaged Spearman's rank correlation} (SRC) coefficient between the learned community membership matrix $\widehat{\H}$ and the ground-truth $\bm{H}$.

-The estimate $ \widehat{\bm{H}}$ is obtained by probability simplex-constrained least squares using data $\X$ and basis $\widehat{\W}=\X(:,{\cal \widehat{K}})$.
+By the definition, the \texttt{SRC} measures the ranking similarity between the estimated and ground-truth mixed membership vectors.
+The estimated $ \widehat{\bm{H}}$ is obtained by probability simplex-constrained least squares using data $\X$ and the basis $\widehat{\W}=\X(:,{\cal \widehat{K}})$.
 By definition, SRC can take value in the interval from $-1$ to $1$.
 A higher value indicates a better alignment between $\widehat{\bm{H}}$ and $\bm{H}$.

 {\bf Results.} From Table~\ref{table:comm_result}, one can see that the proposed \texttt{MERIT} method offers competitive SRC results over all the datasets under test.
 Similar as before, the convex all-at-once algorithms, especially, \texttt{MERIT}, and \texttt{MERIT(0)}, often output competitive SRC results.
 In particular, the \texttt{MERIT} class' SRC values are in top 2 over five out of seven datasets.
 The greedy methods (i.e., \texttt{GeoNMF}, and \texttt{SPOC}) also work reasonably well, but less competitive in some datasets.
 For example, in MAG2 and DBLP2, the performance gap between the greedy algorithms and the convex methods are particularly articulate.